theadaptive/theadaptive/README.md

 - 👋 Hi, I’m @theadaptive
-- 👀 I’m interested in building Node and Electron apps to simplify uploading microstock photography.
+- 👀 I’m interested in building Node and Electron apps to:
+     - Simplify the process of uploading stock photos, videos, and audio
+     - Create music experience apps, like "Sleep Music" and "Chill Moods" with controls for visual themes/interactive playlists.